jaames/flipnote.js/README.md

 At the time of writing, the only official software that can load and play these animations are the original Flipnote Studio apps themselves, which are now rather hard to obtain due to the [Nintendo DSi Shop closing down in 2016](https://www.nintendo.co.uk/News/2016/March/Important-information-about-the-discontinuation-of-the-Nintendo-DSi-Shop-1095977.html), and [Flipnote Studio 3D having a limited release outside of Japan](https://www.nintendolife.com/news/2016/03/reminder_flipnote_studio_3d_debuting_in_europe_as_my_nintendo_account_incentive).
 It also seems particularly unlikely that Nintendo is going to produce a new entry in the series any time soon.

 This library hopes to aid in the long-term preservation and enjoyment of these animations, by enabling them to be played in any modern web browser.
-In addition, it provides a consistent API and various utilities for dealing with both animation formats so that other developers can easily create their own tools and applications around them.
+In addition, it provides a consistent API and various utilities for dealing with both animation formats so that other developers can easily create their own tools and applications around them!

 ## Projects using flipnote.js